-The City of Calais was one such town, and it rapidly flourished from the wealth of the lumber industry.
-Despite being in such a remote location, settlers flocked in on boats and on horses, planting their roots into soil strewn with boulders from the passage of the last glacier.
-So much lumber was moved between the mills and the ports that the need arose for the first railroad in Maine in the early 1830s.
+The City of Calais is one such town, and in the early years it rapidly flourished from the wealth of the lumber industry.
+Despite being in such a remote location, settlers flocked in on boats and on horses, planting their roots into soil strewn with massive boulders from the passage of the last glacier 10,000 years ago.

 Growth was rapid and expansion constant.
 By 1900 the population had swelled to 7,000, and the downtown featured an array of brick, granite and wood buildings of novel majesty.
 However, the collapse of the lumber industry took the prosperity of Calais with it, and the city has been struggling ever since.

 The St. Croix Historical Society aims to record and preserve the history of Calais as well as our neighboring communities.
 This website is dedicated to sharing the knowledge, photos and artifacts amassed in our archives, which we collect and maintain thanks to the ongoing support and donations of community members.